2019 NBA Finals: Toronto Raptors

 During the off-season, the Raptors fired coach Dwane Casey, who was named the 2018 NBA Coach of the Year weeks later, and replaced him with assistant coach Nick Nurse.
 They also traded DeMar DeRozan and Jakob Pöltl to the San Antonio Spurs in exchange for Kawhi Leonard and Danny Green.
 The move stunned the All-Star DeRozan, who had become a fan favorite in his nine seasons in Toronto.
-It was a risky move for the Raptors and their president, Masai Ujiri, as Leonard was one year away from becoming a free agent, and he wanted to leave the Spurs after playing in just nine games in 2017–18 due to tendinopathy in his left quadriceps.
-However, the 2014 NBA Finals MVP made it through the season healthy while being systematically rested for 22 games.
+It was a risky move for the Raptors and their president, Masai Ujiri, as Leonard was one year away from becoming a free agent, and he wanted to leave the Spurs after playing in just nine games in 2017–18 due to tendinopathy in his left quadriceps, however the 2014 NBA Finals MVP made it through the season healthy while being systematically rested for 22 games.
 During the season, Toronto also traded a package that included Jonas Valančiūnas to the Memphis Grizzlies in exchange for one of the league's elite post-defenders, Marc Gasol.

-The Raptors lost Game 1 of the first round to the Orlando Magic, but then they won the next four games in a row and won the series in five games.
-After trailing 2–1 against the Philadelphia 76ers in the Eastern Conference semifinals, they defeated them in seven games, with Leonard hitting the game-winner at the buzzer as the ball bounced four times on the rim before falling in, the first buzzer beater in a Game 7 in the NBA playoffs.
-Toronto advanced to the Eastern Conference Finals to face the Milwaukee Bucks.
+The Raptors lost Game 1 of the first round to the Orlando Magic, but then won the next four games in a row to win the series in five games.
+After trailing 2–1 against the Philadelphia 76ers in the Eastern Conference semifinals, they defeated them in seven games, with Leonard hitting the game-winner at the buzzer as the ball bounced four times on the rim before falling in, the first buzzer beater in a Game 7 in NBA playoff history.
+Toronto advanced to the Eastern Conference finals to face the Milwaukee Bucks.
 Despite trailing 2–0, the Raptors won the next four games to advance to the Finals in six games, as Leonard outplayed the Bucks' Giannis Antetokounmpo, who won league MVP that season.
 This was their first trip to the NBA Finals in franchise history, breaking a 25-year drought for teams from Toronto appearing in the championship round of any of the four major North American professional sports leagues since Major League Baseball's Toronto Blue Jays won the 1993 World Series.